afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 ---
-title: 'The AI Divide: The myth of Developers Lose, Engineers Win'
+title: 'The AI Divide: When Everyone Can Solve Fast, Eliminators Win'
-description: 'AI makes code cheap to write; bad design still costs the same.
-The split that matters is who adds complexity versus who uses AI to simplify the model and reduce ongoing work.'
+description: 'AI makes it easy to solve problems quickly, and almost anyone can play that game.
+The people who pull ahead step back, think harder, and eliminate problems instead of trying to solve everything.'
 pubDate: 'Apr 2 2026'
 category: 'the-lab'
 ---